 Post-Bachelor’s Route to Initial Teacher Certification

 Applicants to the post-bachelor’s program must have earned a bachelor’s degree from an accredited institution with an overall GPA of 2.75 or higher.
 The applicant’s GPA for coursework used to complete the teaching major and minor must be 2.5 or better.
+MSU's teacher certification program is not available online or via distance, although some courses may have online sections.

 A major in Special Education is another elementary certification option.
 Students who major in Special Education complete the full elementary program as well as the coursework and experiences required to add a K-12 endorsement in Learning Disabilities.
 Admission as a Special Education major requires pre-admission experience with children/youth who have special needs.
-Students who meet coursework, examination and all other requirements are eligible to progress to the internship year (see below).
+Students who meet coursework, examination, and all other requirements are eligible to progress to the internship year (see below).

 Candidates with Bachelor’s Degrees in Non-Teachable Subjects